MulberryHQ/mulberry-m1-extension/README.md

     - Sets base URL used for API requests (e.g. `https://www.getmulberry.com`).
 - **Mulberry Partner Base URL**
     - Sets the Mulberry Partner URL.
 This URL is used to perform backend API requests as well as to initialize the iframe on the Product Details Page (PDP). e.g `partner.getmulberry.com`.
-- **Platform Domain Name**
-    - Sets the merchant's domain name.
-If no value is set, the global value of `$_SERVER['SERVER_NAME']` is used.
 - **Mulberry Retailer ID**
     - Sets the retailer ID generated in the Mulberry system.
+- **Private Token**
+    - Sets the Mulberry Private Token for merchant authorization, when sending API calls through the backend.
-- **API Token**
+- **Public Token**
-    - Sets the Mulberry API Token for merchant authorization, when requesting warranty product information on the PDP.
+  - Sets the Mulberry Public Token for merchant authorization, when requesting warranty product information on the PDP.
 - **Enable Post Purchase**
     - Enables/disables the Mulberry "Post Purchase" hook.